microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md

 [Managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) allows application to access [Azure Active Directory][azure_active_directory] protected resource on [Azure][azure].

 In this library, [Azure Identity SDK][azure_identity_sdk] is used to access Azure App Configuration and optionally Azure Key Vault, for secrets.
-The connection string is not required and will be ignored if Managed Identity is being used.
+Only one method of authentication can be set at one time.

 Follow the below steps to enable accessing App Configuration with managed identity: